 The only acceptable proofs of workers’ compensation are forms c-105.2, u-26.3, SI-12 and CE-200.
 Acord forms are not accepted.
 Please see the ‘Department Forms’ area of our web page for a guide to providing workers’ compensation.

-Bring a survey completed within the last six months, a completed Application for an Updated Certificate of Occupancy and the application fee to the Building Department.
+Bring a survey completed within one year, a completed Application for an Updated Certificate of Occupancy and the application fee to the Building Department.
 If there has been a change of ownership, a deed indicating the new owner of the property is required.
 At that time an on-site inspection by the building inspector will be scheduled.
 Upon successful inspection an updated Certificate of Occupancy will be issued– typically within two weeks.
 The Building Department will contact the applicant when the Certificate is completed.

 Yes.
 The Village will remove leaves left at the curb during the entire month of November as well as the 3rd week in April.
 Leaves that are in bags are not accepted.

 In an effort to promote the efficient removal of snow and prevent damage to resident’s vehicles, Village code section 50-63 prohibits the parking of vehicles on public streets between Midnight and 6:30 a.m. after there has been an accumulation of more than one inch of snow.
 All persons should park their vehicles in their driveway or make other arrangements to have their vehicles off the street.
 Vehicles in violation of 50-63 may be issued a parking ticket or may be towed at the owner’s expense.

 Transient reservations are made through the Harbor Master’s office at 631-725-2368.